a local organisation which campaigns for the rights of LGBT people.

 Saint Vincent and the Grenadines criminalises same-sex sexual activity between men and between women.
 Sentences include a maximum penalty of ten years’ imprisonment.

-Antigua and Barbuda criminalises same-sex sexual activity between men and between women.
-Sentences include a maximum penalty of fifteen years’ imprisonment.
+Jamaica criminalises same-sex sexual activity between men.
+Sentences include a maximum penalty of ten years’ imprisonment with hard labour.

 Support our Work